 It seemed that your structure was showing each of the reasons for students not voting from the third reason to the first.
 Your organization throughout involved showing the issue and reason in typing first and then through people explaining.
 However, this order was not followed exactly, which was a bit bothersome.
 It seemed that in between, you showed some of the typing AFTER the students explained them through their own experience.
 For example, at one point, which was when the number three reason for not voting was presented actually after one student explained being busy, the second reason was followed in typing right after the third reason in typing to go back to the order of showing typing first and then explanation.
 This randomness in order of showing typing and explanation did not match the overall orderly sense of the piece.
 Maybe choosing one order and following through consistently with that order would be a good idea.

-Posted almost 2 years by firstname.lastname@example.org
+Posted over 2 years by firstname.lastname@example.org

 I really enjoyed this video.
 I think it is a very relevant and important issue.
 I think the sincerity in your subjects came through and made for an attention grabbing video.
 I was interested as a lot of their thoughts or beliefs are shared by me or I have heard others express the same thoughts.
 You did a nice job with the visuals and overlaying music nicely.
 It made the video transition well and flow logically.

 I would have like to see more variety in your interviewees.
 We already discussed how it would have been nice to have more male opinions.
 I also would have liked to hear more from the man in the beginning or others in positions similar to his.